 Speaking of revolution, HUNGER GAMES: CATCHING FIRE (2013) isn't fun or romantic or at all pleasant, but after a grueling angry week of work (or school) it's certainly cathartic.
-Snide observers might dismiss Katniss' (Jennifer Lawrence) as just another morose girl who likes hunky boys to fight over her, and who prefers the company of guys which paraphrase the Lady Eve's ideal husband as a man who'll be shorter than her, "so he can look up to me, so I can be his ideal" - but we barely explore that by-now dulled triangle (except as an oblique analogy to Hollywood's lavender marriages) instead Katniss frets over little Josh Hutcherson like a neurotic hen; he's coddled and protected like the uncooked egg the health teacher makes you carry around for a week, you know, so you don't want the responsibility of a real baby.
-Instead the film nails down the nerve-shredding implications of the 24/7 media coverage: celebrity hinges on survival and failure to smile with casual joie de vivre when cameras are present, and convincingly be in love with some designated shorty ensures your family is killed and your village fire-bombed.
+Snide observers might dismiss Katniss' (Jennifer Lawrence) as just another morose girl who likes hunky boys to fight over her, and who prefers the company of a guy shorter than her ("so he can look up to me, so I can be his ideal") but really loves a hunky taller dude.
+This time we barely explore that by-now dulled triangle (except as an oblique analogy to Hollywood's lavender marriages) instead Peeta (Josh Hutcherson) is depicted more like the uncooked egg girls carry around during reproductive health awareness week so they can get a sneak peak at motherhood.
+While her rightful man (some Hemsworth or other) is off fighting the real war; Katniss coddles and protects Peeta with the zeal of a neurotic mother hen.

-All the old cast is back as well, including Donald Sutherland as the evil emperor whose refusal to grasp even the most basic tenets of social psychology makes his tenure as leader the most unrealistic thing about the film, since he genuinely believes he can quell a revolution by publicly executing and flogging anyone who makes a Girl Scout sign.
-A man whose reign hinges on TV propaganda should know enough to mass produce that verboten mockingjay as keychains, T-shirts and bumper stickers, and have his Stanley Tucci greet the TV audience with it (in short, comrade, to employ recuperation), the way MTV has done to every underground music movement since its inception.
-Draconian brutality never works in quelling revolution --it all but ensures it.
-You can't put out a spark by setting it on fire.
-And so Sutherland's preference for bloodthirsty draconian brutality is off-kilter, as if he's trying to throw us off the scent of the film's own ingenious use of recuperation by showing his own obliviousness towards such a practice, for I have no doubt those 'mockingjay' pendants are on sale just a few stores down from the multiplex at Forever 21, but if the evil emperor endorses them to help pacify the gum-chewing masses, real-time sales might drop.
-They mustn't get wise, these kids.
-A happy consumer is an unconscious consumer, even if what's being consumed is the notion of the waking the fuck up.
+All the old cast is back as well, including Donald Sutherland as the evil emperor, a decadent fop whose refusal to grasp even the most basic tenets of social psychology makes his tenure as leader the most unrealistic thing about the film.
+Here's a man who genuinely believes he can quell a revolution by publicly executing and flogging anyone who makes a Girl Scout sign.
+For a man whose reign hinges on TV propaganda, you'd think he would know enough about mass media by now that all he'd have to do to quell rebellion is give out mockingjay symbols as keychains, T-shirts and bumper stickers, and have his Stanley Tucci greet the TV audience with it (in short, komrade, to employ recuperation), the way MTV has done to every underground music movement since its inception.
+Draconian brutality never works in quelling revolutionary symbolism, Donald!
+It all but ensures it.
+It's like dropping napalm on a peace symbol bumper sticker to end the hippie movement.
+You end the hippie movement by getting Nixon to say "sock it to me" on Laugh-In.

-Then there's a rare treat lacking in the other films discussed here: a genuine drunk hip older dude, one of the few 'understandable' adult characters in this or any of the series currently marketing themselves to teens: Woody Harrelson.
-Advising Katniss how to blend in, make friends, and learn to think outside her box, he also eats when food is offered and gamely drinks this wretched dystopia out of focus, freeing himself for better things than validating Katniss' useless sulking and refusing all offered goodies.
-Another priceless factor is the bizarro twist of having to imagine spending all your time with the dude you don't like yet must pretend to love, and he's shorter than you, and his being so sweet and staid and supportive only makes it worse.
-That tweens are swooning for him only shows there's still hope for short, staid guys and hope is a dangerous thing.
+Then there's a rare treat, lacking in the other films discussed here: a genuine drunk hip older dude, one of the few 'understandable' adult characters in this or any of the series currently marketing themselves to teens: Woody Harrelson.
+Advising Katniss how to blend in, make friends, and learn to think outside her box, and to have a damned drink once in awhile, he also eats when food is offered and gamely drinks this wretched dystopia out of focus, freeing himself for better things other than validating Katniss' useless sulking and refusing all offered goodies as if eating a single hors d'oeuvre would make her 'part of the problem.'

 (check out this great paranoid rant about the Girl Scout / Katniss salute on the Dismantle the Beam Project!)

-|Real life drone pilots at their gaming consoles|
+|Real life drone pilots at their consoles|

 |The last thing any kid wants is to see an 'average' kid like themselves|